zaccharieramzi/starter-academic/content/home/experience.md

     date_start: '2015-08-24'
     date_end: '2016-02-23'
     description: |2-
-        * Developped the full stack for web applications.
+        * Developed the full stack for web applications.
         * Performed data analysis on the use of these web applications as well as on social media data.

 design: